dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 1. This task requires that you have Node.js 4.x or later installed.
 If you don't have it installed already, you can install it from **<a target="_blank" href="https://nodejs.org/en/">nodejs.org/</a>**.
 Make sure that Node is added to the path so you can access it from anywhere on the command line.

-1. Open a command prompt, or terminal window, and install the "iothub-explorer" npm package globally as follows:
+1. Open a command prompt, or terminal window, **on your development PC** (not on the NUC) and install the "iothub-explorer" npm package globally as follows:

     > **Note**: **MAKE SURE TO USE THE -g OPTION TO INSTALL THE PACKAGE GLOBALLY**

     ```text
     npm install -g iothub-explorer
     ```

+    > **Note**: **IF YOU'RE ON A MAC OR LINUX PC, YOU NEED TO USE 'SUDO' TO GAIN ADMIN PRIVILEGES FOR THE COMMAND ABOVE.

 1. You should see output similar to the following: